-Don’t you love it when you fall in love with a paint color that you know you will never bore you?
+Don’t you love it when you fall in love with a paint color that you know will never bore you?
 I know it’s a subjective thing for sure.
 But that’s how I feel about Pavilion Gray by Farrow & Ball: An Amazing Paint Color for a Serene Silvery Mood.
 It’s one of those timeless greys that for me feels suggestive of age, beautiful Swedish antiques, and serene rooms in which I want to linger.
 Let’s take a closer look at how interior designers and homeowners are enjoying this gorgeous paint color.

 Pavilion Gray Paint Color: Serene Silvery Goodness

 “This classic mid grey was originally created for a bespoke pavilion, but is also reminiscent of an elegant 18th century Swedish colour.
 One of the Architectural Neutrals, the subtle blue undertones of Pavilion Gray add a contemporary touch and sense of spaciousness.
 Combine with Dimpse, Blackened or Manor House Gray in any combination for a scheme that is perfect for the modern family home.” – FARROW & BALL

 Where am I Using Pavilion Gray Paint Color in My Home?

 I shared our new sink the other day and then a few peeks of how the kitchen renovation is progressing.
 We need to install the window treatments, unpack boxes, and decorate, but it’s almost there.
 And I mentioned that I hate to divulge the paint color name for the kitchen cabinets because there is always a chance I will change my mind!

 When you are the painter, you can indeed be that fickle!
 In fact, I haven’t yet sealed or waxed the cabinets so I can be sure I have the color right.
 At this moment, the color is Pavilion Gray at 66%!